Keeping our children safe

-All our staff and other adults working within the school are clear about procedures concerning the safety of children and there is a named and designated lead who pursues any concerns rigorously (Kay Watson, Deputy Head KS2).
+All our staff and other adults working within the school are clear about procedures concerning the safety of children and there is a named and designated lead who pursues any concerns rigorously (Simon Wattam, Head Teacher).

 We aim to ensure that all children can identify a trusted adult with whom they can talk about any concerns.
 They report that adults listen to them and take their concerns seriously.
 Where children have been or are at risk, such a trusted adult has often been instrumental in helping them to be safe in accordance with agreed local procedures.

 Where adults working with children are concerned about their safety or welfare, written records using online software are made in a timely way and held securely .
 These records are shared appropriately where necessary and with the necessary consent.